mnaswinpro/android-bank/android/Activity.md

    Use this to release any remaining resources.
 8. onSaveInstanceState()
    Called before the activity is stopped, but only if the system is potentially going to destroy the activity.
-   Allows you to save the activity's state in a Bundle so it can be restored later if the activity is recreated.
+   Allows you to save the activity's state in a Bundle, so it can be restored later if the activity is recreated.

 ## When to save activity data?
 The system can destroy an activity at any time if it needs to free up resources.
 You should always save important data in onPause() or onSaveInstanceState() to prevent data loss.

+## How to save the UI state of an activity?
+Use a combination of onSaveInstanceState(), to handle system initiated process kill and a viewmodel for UI related data that survives configuration changes.

 ## When is onRestart called?
+In situations where an activity was stopped but not finished and is now being brought back to the foreground.

 ## When is onSaveInstance called?
 onSaveInstanceState() is called in situations where the system might destroy the activity, but it's not a guarantee